protontypes/protonpage/content/en/services/_index.md

 * Why do your think that open and sustainable technology does fit together?

 Selection is based on free resources available in our organization and community.

+&nbsp
+&nbsp
+&nbsp
+&nbsp
+## Train my organization in the usage for open technology?
 {{% /blocks/section %}}

 {{% blocks/section type="section" color="white" %}}
-## How can I train my organization in the usage for open technology?
 Making you independent from our services is our concern.
 That's why we train your team in business and research application of open source technology:

 * Installation and administration of open technology